Preserving Topological and Geometric Embeddings for Point Cloud Recovery: Conclusion and Discussion

-As discussed in Sec.~\ref{sec:diff}, \ref{sec:appsampling}, and \ref{sec:appupsampling}, the proposed \textit{TopGeoFormer} is designed to favor non-uniform inputs.
-Moreover, since it is trained exclusively on complete objects, it is not suited for predicting largely missing regions.
+\textbf{Limitation}: \textit{TopGeoFormer} is designed to favor non-uniform inputs and assumes none or low levels of noise.
+Moreover, since it is trained solely on complete objects, it is not suited for predicting largely missing regions.